 Now if you’ll excuse me, I simply can’t wait any longer!
 I’m off to make the roasted red pepper sandwich I’ve been dreaming of for days!!

-Quick Reference Roasted Red Pepper Recipe:
+Printable Roasted Red Pepper Recipe Card:

-Try not to devour your roasted red peppers too quickly?
+Try not to devour your roasted red peppers too quickly!
 Do you think you will try this roasted red pepper recipe?
 Let us know what you think @NJFarmScribe and @familyfocusblog!